artprima/prometheus-metrics-bundle/README.md

     labels:
         - name: "color"
           type: "request_attribute"
           value: "_color"   # Create a subscriber and set up the `_color` attribute in the request.
+See example below.
         - name: "client_name"
           type: "request_header" # Create a subscriber and set up the `X-Client-Name` header in the request.
+See example below.
           value: "X-Client-Name"

     # metrics backend